MurageKabui/PhoneDo/README.md

 - **Answering Questions:** Help fellow users by answering questions on forums.

-> Before making substantial contributions, we recommend joining our [Community Forum](link-to-forum) to connect with other contributors and get a sense of ongoing discussions.
+> Before making substantial contributions, we recommend joining our [Community Group](https://groups.google.com/g/phonedo) to connect with other contributors and get a sense of ongoing discussions.

 ---